eadf/linestring.rs/README.md

 Anything in this API ~~may~~ *will* change without notice.

-This crate will contain data structures and methods that deals with lines in 2d and 3d geometry.
+This crate will contain data structures and methods that deals with lines in 2d and 3d space.

 There will be 3d and 2d implementations of:
-* Line, a finite two-point struct
+* Line, a finite two-point struct (no rays)
 * LineString, a sequence of points
 * [Ramer–Douglas-Peucker](https://en.wikipedia.org/wiki/Ramer–Douglas–Peucker_algorithm) and [Visvalingam-Whyatt](https://en.wikipedia.org/wiki/Visvalingam–Whyatt_algorithm) line simplification algorithms.
 * Aabb [axis aligned bounding box](https://en.wikipedia.org/wiki/Minimum_bounding_box)